Last Updated on July 29, 2021 by Yuvika Iyer

 Many people may start favoring alternative therapies such as essential oils due to their natural healing properties with minimal or zero side effects.

 Basil has even added value to many modern and traditional recipes.

 It protects us from listeria and E. coli, the toxic agents of foodborne diseases which can sometimes be life-threatening.

 Tea Tree Essential Oil

-Tea tree oil is packed with anti-inflammatory properties, which is used to treat swelling caused skin irregularities.
+Tea tree oil is packed with anti-inflammatory properties, which are used to treat swelling caused by skin irregularities.

 Research has proven that this essential oil improves oral hygiene by destroying hidden bacteria and bad breath.
 If regularly used, it gives relief for swollen gums and bleeding.